The duality structure gradient descent algorithm: analysis and applications to neural networks: Duality Structure Gradient Descent

-Note that if the Finsler structure simply assigns the Euclidean norm to each point in the space, expressed as $\|\cdot\|_{w} = \|\cdot\|_{2}$ for all $w$, then the duality map is trivial: $\rho_{w}(\ell) = \ell$ for all $\ell$.
-In this case Algorithm \ref{algo:fingd} reduces to standard gradient descent, and the convergence result we just proved is essentially equivalent to that of Proposition \ref{one-over-l}.
+For the trivial family of norms that simply assigns the Euclidean norm to each point in the space, Algorithm \ref{algo:finsgd} reduces to standard gradient descent and we recover the known $1/T$ convergence rate for GD \citep{nesterov2013introductory}.
 In the general case, the non-asymptotic performance guarantee concerns the quantities $\|\tfrac{\partial f}{\partial w}(w(t))\|_{w(t)}$, where the gradient magnitude is measured relative to the local norms $w(t)$.
 We leave to future work the interesting question of under what conditions a relation can be established between the convergence of $\|\tfrac{\partial f}{\partial w}(w(t))\|_{w(t)}$ and the convergence of $\|\tfrac{\partial f}{\partial w}(w(t))\|$, where the norm is fixed.